Frequently Asked Questions

 While not directly involved in river management, report card results are designed to inform consideration of whether current management strategies are proving successful in maintaining the health of aquatic ecosystems.

 In addition, the partnership approach provides a significant platform for water stewardship initiatives and potentially guides investments towards improved aquatic ecosystem health by governments and partner organisations in the Fitzroy Basin.
-In 2021, the Partnership produced its inaugural Stewardship Report: Being the change that is needed which showcases a range of water management and stewardship activities being undertaken by partners for a better water future for the Fitzroy Basin.
+The Partnership has produced two Stewardship Report: Being the change that is needed Reports in 2021 and 2022 which showcase a range of water management and stewardship activities being undertaken by partners for a better water future for the Fitzroy Basin.

 Fitzroy Partnership Annual Report cards also help guide and improve a range of regional plans, such as the Central Queensland Sustainability Strategy.